 Of course, you are not the only one who knows this and this is why tech reporters have become the new Internet celebrities, getting their inboxes overflown with hundreds of pitches every day.
 You might have the next Facebook in you hands, but if you can’t get the message out to them they ain’t going to talk about you.

 Handling PR for your startup is a full time job if you want to do it right.
-For the launch of Slidebean last week, myself and our community manager Wouter cracked our brains trying to get a our message out to the reporters.
+For the launch of Slidebean in 2014, myself and our Press Manager Wouter cracked our brains trying to get a our message out to the reporters.
 We managed to score two awesome articles by almighty Techcrunch (Slidebean Launches To Give Prezi A Run For Its Money) and TheNextWeb(Slidebean hopes to be Instagram for presentations), among many others.